biocorecrg/microbiome_procedures/README_mothur_16S.txt

 # B1 ../data/B1-V3V4_S27_L001_R1_001.fastq.gz ../data/B1-V3V4_S27_L001_R2_001.fastq.gz
 # B2 ../data/B2-V3V4_S35_L001_R1_001.fastq.gz ../data/B2-V3V4_S35_L001_R2_001.fastq.gz
 #
-# 2. If you already worked with the same 16S primers before,
+# 2. If you already worked with the same 16S primers and same SILVA version before,
 #	 provide the correct path (inputdir) to the directory where these two files are
 #	 in the command align.seqs() below
 #	 or copy these files in the current directory: